f-edwards/intermediate_stats/index.md

 We will be using the [RStudio integrated development environment](https://www.rstudio.com/products/rstudio/download/).
 RStudio provides a powerful text editor and a range of very useful utilities.

 In addition to writing code, it is a great tool for writing reports, papers, and slides using [RMarkdown](https://rmarkdown.rstudio.com/lesson-1.html).
-This syllabus, most of my course materials, and most of my academic papers are based on Markdown and occasionally [LaTeX](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).
-I strongly recommend that you use RStudio and RMarkdown to complete course assignments.
+This syllabus, most of my course materials, and most of my academic papers are based on Markdown.
+All course assignments should be completed in RMarkdown.

-Lastly, I recommend learning some form of version control to ensure your work is a) backed up, b) easily accessible to collaborators and c) reproducible.
-Git and GitHub are great and flexible tools for software development that have powerful applications for researchers.
-Here's a useful [intro to GitHub](https://happygitwithr.com/) for R users.

-## Book

-We won't be using a formal textbook this semester.
-I'll post readings on Canvas occasionally.
+## Books (recommended, not required)

 These recommended books are very useful, and some examples are pulled from them: